 "Daniel Hay-Gordon is such a beautiful dancer to watch, the audience would probably be happy to watch him perform his solo for the full hour" (Cloud Dance Festival)

 Eleanor Perry trained at the Rambert School (BA) and at Laban (MA).
-She has worked for choreographers including Gary Clarke, Lea Anderson, Julie Cunningham, Nigel Charnock, Russell Maliphant, Jonathan Lunn, Lucy Guerin, Lucy Suggate and Martin Nachbar.
+She has worked for choreographers and companies including Gary Clarke, Lea Anderson, Julie Cunningham, Clod Ensemble, Nigel Charnock, Russell Maliphant, Jonathan Lunn, Lucy Guerin, Lucy Suggate and Martin Nachbar.
 Eleanor was an Associate Artist of Impermanence Dance Theatre for 5 years.

 m/y by Julie Cunningham at Sadler's Wells

 CRAVE by Julie Cunningham at the Barbican